apigee/openbank/src/gateway/datastore-connector/README.md

-The datastore-connector proxy is an interface build for RESTful CRUD operations on Google cloud datastore.
+The datastore-connector proxy is an interface built for RESTful CRUD operations on Google Cloud Datastore.

 <img src="../../../images/datatsoreConnector.png" width="700px" height="350px"/>

-The RESTful Operations which can be performed on Google cloud datatsore are:
+The RESTful Operations which can be performed on Google Cloud datastore are:
-* POST /kind : It crates new entity(s) for the kind.
-Can create single entity, or multiple entities in an array at once.
+* POST /kind : It creates new entity(s) for the kind.
+Can be used to create single entity, or multiple entities in an array at once.

   Samples:
   ````